Commencement: June 6, 2014

 Metal detectors will be in place at the entrance to Killian Court, and it will be helpful to discuss this with your party ahead of time so everyone knows what to expect.
-In regard to admittance at security, please consider the appearance of some objects, and leave anything that could be perceived as dangerous at home or in your hotel room.
-Backpacks, large bags, large objects, wrapped gifts, pocketknives or similar sharp objects, and all bottles or beverage containers are prohibited.
-If you are carrying electronics, you will be required to open and turn them on to demonstrate their use.
-Diaper bags and purses are permitted, but please note that all items taken into the court are subject to search, and that MIT will not accept responsibility for storing items that are not permitted inside the venue.
+In regard to admittance at security, please consider the appearance of some objects, such as keyring tools/accessories, and leave anything that could be perceived as dangerous at home or in your hotel room.
+Details about security arrangements are not finalized until close to the date, however, so please visit these pages again as Commencement Day approaches.

 Although you can expect security measures to take a little time at the point of entry to Killian Court, our staff will be there to welcome you.

 We recommend taking public transportation or a taxi to campus as parking is limited.
 Please click here for Commencement parking information.
 While there is no cost to Hooding or Commencement guests to park in MIT-owned lots or garages, space is limited.
 You may find that the lots are already full by the time you arrive on campus and that you will need to park in one of the public lots listed above.
 Guests may be dropped off at the entrance to Killian Court on Memorial Drive (recommended for those who are not able to walk from either an MIT or public parking garage, as most parking is more than a block away.)
 Be sure that if your party splits up, the driver retains his or her Commencement ticket.